-In view of above discussions of law and facts, (1) both the aforesaid the answers to legal questions are "IN THE NEGETIVE", meaning, thereby, that the civil appeals and the proceedings of civil nature, as was pending before the Divisional Commissioner and Additional Commissioner of Chattogram before coming into force of the amending Act of 2003, shall not be transferred to the District Judges of the respective hill districts and, if the same have in the mean time been transferred to the District Judges concerned, the same shall be returned back immediately if the same have not been disposed of yet.
-However, if any such appeals or proceedings have already been disposed of by the District Judges and Additional District Judges of the respective districts, the same shall not be disturbed on the ground that the said District Judges, or the Additional District Judges, did not have jurisdiction to hear and dispose of the same.
-Accordingly, the same shall be treated as "past and closed matters".
-However, the said judgments of the District Judges and Additional District Judges may be called in question, in accordance with law, on other grounds.

-(2) Accordingly, the learned District Judges in all three hill districts, namely Rangamati, Khagrachori and Bandarban hill districts, are directed to return immediately all the civil appeals and/or other proceedings of civil nature, as received by them from the office of the Divisional Commissioner, Chattogram, back to the said Commissioner if they are not disposed of yet.
-The said Divisional Commissioner shall then take steps for disposal of the said appeals and proceedings, as before, within the shortest possible time.

-- (3) The Registrar General of the Supreme Court of Bangladesh is directed to send copies of this judgment, containing above opinion and directions of this Court, to all the learned District Judges of the said three hill districts, namely Rangamati, Khagrachori and Bandarban, the Court of Additional District Judge of Bandarban Hill District and the Divisional Commissioner of Chattogram for compliance. - 4.21.
-Let an advance order be issued containing the above opinion and directions of this Court. - 4.22.
-We express our gratitudes to the learned Amici Curiae and the learned advocates who spent their valuable time to assist this Court.
+- 4.20.
+In view of above discussions of law and facts, our considered view is that the answers to both the aforesaid legal questions should be "IN THE NEGETIVE", meaning, thereby, that the civil appeals and the proceedings of civil nature, as was pending before the Divisional Commissioner and Additional Commissioner of Chattogram before coming into force of the amending Act of 2003, shall not be transferred to the District Judges of the respective hill districts and, if the same have in the mean time been transferred to the District Judges concerned, the same should be returned back immediately if the same have not been disposed of yet.
+However, if any such appeals or proceedings have already been disposed of by the District Judges and Additional District Judges of the respective districts, the same should not be disturbed on the ground that the said District Judges, or the Additional District Judges, did not have jurisdiction to hear and dispose of the same.
+Accordingly, the same should be treated as "past and closed matters".
+However, the said judgments of the District Judges and Additional District Judges may be called in question, in accordance with law, on other grounds. - 4.21.
+Accordingly, the learned District Judges in all three hill districts, namely Rangamati, Khagrachori and Bandarban hill districts, are directed to return immediately all the civil appeals and/or other proceedings of civil nature, as received by them from the office of the Divisional Commissioner, Chattogram, back to the said Commissioner if they are not disposed of yet.
+The said Divisional Commissioner shall then take steps for disposal of the said appeals and proceedings, as before, within the shortest possible time. - 4.22.
+However, the civil appeals and/or other proceedings of civil nature, which have already been disposed of by the Courts of District Judges and Additional District Judges in the said hill districts, shall be treated as "past and closed matters" and the same cannot be challenged, or called in question, on the ground that the said Courts did not have jurisdiction to hear and dispose of the same. - 4.23.
+Registrar General of the Supreme Court of Bangladesh is directed to send copies of this judgment, containing above opinion and directions of this Court, to all the learned District Judges of the said three hill districts, namely Rangamati, Khagrachori and Bandarban, the Court of Additional District Judge of Bandarban Hill District and the Divisional Commissioner of Chattogram for compliance. - 4.23 Let an advanced order be issued containing the above opinion and directions of this Court.